J&J Medical Connect

 Abbreviations: bDMARD, biologic disease-modifying antirheumatic drug; CI, confidence interval; KM, Kaplan-Meier; SC, subcutaneous; TNFi, tumor necrosis factor inhibitor.

-aPropensity score weighting based on the standardized mortality ratio weighting approach was used to adjust for differences in baseline characteristics between the SC TREMFYA and SC TNFi groups.
+aPropensity score weighting based on the standardized mortality ratio-weighting approach was used to adjust for differences in baseline characteristics between the SC TREMFYA and SC TNFi groups.
 Weights were estimated using a multivariable logistic regression model.
-Baseline covariates included all demographic and clinical characteristics, with the exception of baseline use of bDMARDs, which was included in the adjusted Cox proportional hazard models.
+Baseline covariates included all demographic and clinical characteristics, with the exception of baseline use of bDMARDs, which was included in the adjusted Cox proportional hazards models.

-bCox proportional hazard models were used to compare the risk of discontinuation between the weighted SC TREMFYA and SC TNFi groups.
+bCox proportional hazards models were used to compare the risk of discontinuation between the weighted SC TREMFYA and SC TNFi groups.
 Models were adjusted for baseline use of bDMARDs.

 cDenotes statistical significance based on a threshold of P<0.05.

-dPatients at risk of having the event are patients who have not had the event and have not been lost to follow-up at that point in time.
+dPatients at risk of experiencing the event were those who had not experienced the event and were not lost to follow-up at that point in time.

 Study Design/Methods